SilverEngineered/FreeforMac/README.md

 Save and with vim by pressing escape followed by "wq!" and enter.
 Source your bash profile by typing the command "source .bash_profile" in the same directory you are currently in.

-Voila! typing "free" in any folder in your mac terminal should yield information about your RAM usage similar to this.
+Voila! typing "free" in any directory in your mac terminal should yield information about your RAM usage similar to this.

                   total        used        unused      wired
     Mem:           8192        3253          4937       1945